The Insolvency Review: Germany

 Creditors of the company, who earned their claims before the opening of insolvency proceedings, file their claims against the insolvent estate with the IA and inform the IA about securities granted to them.

-There are three classes of creditors:
+There are three classes of creditors, as follows.

 - Secured creditors10 are entitled to separate satisfaction, including from those secured by mortgages or security assignments.
 They can demand priority of receipt of the money up to full satisfaction of their claim (minus a fee for the IA, which amounts to 9 per cent in many cases) when the asset is sold.
 If their claim is not fully satisfied, the remaining part will be treated as an unsecured claim.